ArchAstroArchAgents

 ConfigurationAccuracySource

-Your customer activates the ArchAgents plugin inside their own coding harness.
-From that point on, a plain-English prompt is enough — Claude or Codex impersonates the agent you designed, calls its tools, searches its knowledge, and answers from the same operating surface the live agent uses.
+An embeddable agent is the ArchAgent you built, exposed through your customer’s coding harness.
+They install the ArchAgents plugin once, then a plain-English prompt is enough.
+Codex, Claude, or Cursor operates through the agent you designed, calls its tools, searches its knowledge, and answers from the same operating surface the live agent uses.
 Scoped, audited, revocable.

 Claude Code